 Almost everywhere I go at the moment someone is trying to change their organisation’s culture.
-“We are striving for; a learning culture, a feedback culture, a continuous improvement culture, a client focused culture, a culture vulture, etc, etc, etc.”
+“We are striving for; a learning culture, a feedback culture, a continuous improvement culture, a client focused culture, a listening culture, a culture vulture, etc, etc, etc.”

-Last week I heard some good advice from Fons Trompenaars at Academi Wales Summer School, “If you want to understand your own culture, you need to spend some time in someone else’s culture”.
-He illustrated this with is own experience of living in the USA.
+Fons illustrated this with is own experience of living in the USA.
 During this time he realised ‘just how Dutch I was’.
 I’m sure this didn’t involve Fons clutching an Edam Cheese and wearing wooden clogs on the streets of Boston, but you get the point.

 Some observations on the advice from Fons: